qurator-spk/eynollah/README.md

 `run ./make`

 ### Models
 In order to run this tool you also need trained models.
-You can download our pretrained models from qurator-data.
+You can download our pretrained models from [here](https://qurator-data.de/eynollah/).

 ## Usage